lugobots/the-dummies-py/README.md

 ### Option 2 - starting the game server first

-You can start _only_ the game server with the command `game_server`.
+You can start _only_ the game server with the command `docker compose up -d game_server`.
 The game will wait for the players.
-Then, you start your local bot (`LUGO_LOCAL=true npm run start`), and finally start the rest of the players with the command `docker compose up`
+Then, you start your local bot (`BOT_TEAM=home BOT_NUMBER=1 python3.9 main.py`), and finally start the rest of the players with the command `docker compose up`